 Can be variable but many patients tend to present wi...

-CNS lymphoma refers to involvement of the central nervous system with lymphoma.
-It can be broadly divided into primary and secondary; the latter being more common 3.
+CNS lymphoma refers to the involvement of the central nervous system with lymphoma.
+It can be broadly divided into primary and secondary, with a number of special types of also recognised.

 primary CNS lymphoma (PCNSL)